skillrepos/ccode/labs.md

 Create a simple hello.js file that prints "Hello from Claude Code!"
 ```

-Claude will create the file and show you the content in the diff above the terminal.
+Claude will create the file and *may* show you the content in the diff above the terminal.
 You do not need to do anything in the diff area.
 Just select option 1 in the terminal where Claude is waiting.

 ![Initial file creation](./images/ccode86.png?raw=true "Initial file creation")